civisanalytics/civis-python/CONTRIBUTING.md

 1. Locally, create an isolated Python environment and activate it (e.g., using the built-in [venv](https://docs.python.org/3/tutorial/venv.html)).
+   For the Python version, use the latest Python 3.x that civis-python supports, as indicated in `setup.py` at the repo's top level.
 2. [For non-Civis employees only] Fork the civis-python repo ( https://github.com/civisanalytics/civis-python/fork ).
 3. Clone the civis-python repo to your local drive: